hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

     other context.
 * **A whole section on the runtime.** A whole section!
   * By "runtime" I mean "anything that is running when your program is executing."
-That includes things like GC, *etc*.
+That includes things like GC, concurrency management, *etc*.
   * This is a **HUGE DEAL** because, if you don't have good access to knowledge about how the runtime of your production language works, you are taking a huge risk.
 Yet, almost no language books